-69% of custom software projects experience challenges or fail completely, according to the 2021 Standish Chaos Report.
+69% of custom software development projects experience challenges or fail completely, according to the 2021 Standish Chaos Report on software project management and software project success.

+In this report, a ‘challenged’ project is defined as not delivered on-time, on-budget, or with all the original specified features/functionality.
+Failure is defined as, well, just that.
+Either the project was canceled, or the product was never used.
 It’s unfortunate, we know.
 What’s more unfortunate is that these projects tend to experience challenges or fail for preventable reasons, and the cost of failure and rework far exceeds the cost of doing things right the first time.

-Whether you’re just beginning your search related to a new project or seeking to replace a vendor that has led your existing project astray, this blog will provide insights into important topics for discussion with potential partners.
+Whether you’re just beginning your search related to a new software project or seeking to replace a vendor that has led your existing project astray, this blog will provide insights into important topics for discussion with potential partners.

 No different than any other successful relationship, the time you both spend up front to ensure a solid fit will have everything to do with how happy you are with the partnership moving forward.